Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

 \subsection{Stochastic Schr\"odinger equations}

-We introduce now the SDE which determines the dynamics of the quantum component and the interaction of the two components.
-The coefficients involved in such an equation are given in the following assumption; we consider only bounded operators on the Hilbert space of the quantum component to avoid analytical complications. \begin{assumption} Let $H(x)$, $L_k(x)$, $J(x,u)$, $k=1,\ldots,d$, \ $x\in \Rbb^s$, $u\in\Uscr$, \marginlabel{$H(x)$} \marginlabel{$L_k(x)$} \marginlabel{$J(x,u)$} be bounded operators on the Hilbert space $\Hscr$ of the quantum component.
+We introduce now the stochastic equation which determines the dynamics of the quantum component and the interaction of the two components.
+The coefficients involved in such an equation are given in the following assumption; to avoid analytical complications, we consider only bounded operators on the Hilbert space of the quantum component. \begin{assumption} Let $H(x)$, $L_k(x)$, $J(x,u)$, $k=1,\ldots,d$, \ $x\in \Rbb^s$, $u\in\Uscr$, \marginlabel{$H(x)$} \marginlabel{$L_k(x)$} \marginlabel{$J(x,u)$} be bounded operators on the Hilbert space $\Hscr$ of the quantum component.
 All these functions are continuous in $x$ in the strong operator topology; $(x,u) \mapsto J(x,u)$ is strongly measurable.
 We also have